Germany wants to conclude Brexit talks by year's end: minister

 “We agreed that this (Brexit) offers a big opportunity - despite the melancholy one feels - to strengthen and reform the European Union,” Altmaier added at a joint news conference with Thierry Breton, European Commissioner for internal markets.

+“We will speak with one voice, we will ensure that vital European interests are respected and we will ensure that what we agree applies evenly to both sides so that there is no cherry- picking,” he added.

+Of the negotiations on the future relationship, Breton added: “We are not starting again from zero.
+I think the British know the rules very well ... that facilitates things a lot.”

-Reporting by Paul Carrel; editing by Thomas Seythal
+Reporting by Paul Carrel; editing by Thomas Seythal; Editing by Gareth Jones